Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 ## Notes

 Please use the [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) project's page to file any issues or comments.
+See the [main page](https://github.com/Edinburgh-Genome-Foundry) for other ways of contact.

 Copyright 2023 Edinburgh Genome Foundry, University of Edinburgh